Kolmogorov-Hinze scales in turbulent superfluids

 which gives the KH scale in Eq.~(\ref{Hinze}).

 For an immiscible two-component BEC, the interface tension, which arises from the interatomic interaction and quantum pressure, is well-defined, as in classical fluids~\cite{Ao, Barankov, Schae}.
-Therefore, we expect that the KH scale in Eq.~(\ref{Hinze}) also emerges in two-component BECs when the thickness of the interface $W$ is much smaller than the domain size $D$.
+Therefore, we expect that the KH scale in Eq.~(\ref{Hinze}) also emerges in two-component BECs, when the thickness of the interface $W$ is much smaller than the domain size $D$.
 However, when $W$ is comparable to or larger than $D$, the picture of the interface tension breaks down in the derivation of Eq.~(\ref{Hinze}).
 The interface thickness $W$ is determined by the competition between the quantum pressure and the intercomponent repulsion, and $W$ becomes large when the former dominates the latter.
-Thus, in the limit of large $W$, the mechanism to sustain domains against disintegration originates mainly from the quantum pressure $P_{\rm sustain} \sim \hbar^2 / (m D^2)$ instead of $P_{\rm sustain} \sim \sigma / D$, where $m$ is the mass of an atom.
+Thus, in the limit of large $W$, the mechanism to sustain domains against disintegration originates mainly from the quantum pressure $P_{\rm sustain} \sim n \hbar^2 / (m D^2)$ instead of $P_{\rm sustain} \sim \sigma / D$, where $n$ and $m$ are the atomic number density and mass, respectively.
 In this case, Eq.~(\ref{pp}) gives the characteristic size as

 Therefore, in the limit of weak segregation with large $W$, the quantum mechanical effect becomes pronounced and the KH scale is expected to change from the $-2/5$ to $-1/4$ power law with respect to $\epsilon$.
 In the remainder of this Letter, we will corroborate this prediction using numerical simulations of the coupled Gross-Pitaevskii (GP) equations.